When Nordstrom came to Charlotte, merchants were shaking in their boots. Big mistake.

 America’s best “known for service” retailer, Nordstrom started as a shoe store in Seattle and grew into a retail giant.
 They have become known for great service and their wide selection of shoes.
 But hey, lots of department stores have shoes.
 What’s the difference if you have 25,000 pairs or 30,000 pairs?
 Lots.
 The difference is the way the shoes are sold and especially in the way that the customer is served.

 When you buy a pair of shoes, they take your payment right where you’re sitting.
-The clerk takes your credit card and pays so you don’t have to stand on line and so you can look around and buy more.
+The clerk takes your credit card and pays so you don’t have to stand in line and so you can look around and buy more.

 Here’s the Nordstrom difference: Who goes home from shopping and says, “I had to wait in line to pay for my shoes at the department store”?
 No one unless the line was long.
 Who goes home and says, “I was finished buying a pair of shoes at Nordstrom and a nice, polite young man asked for my credit card, took my purchase up to the counter and brought me back a bag and a receipt that’s the FIRST TIME IN MY LIFE THAT’S EVER HAPPENED.”
 Everyone.
 Nordstrom gives you something to talk about after you leave the store.